I have been thinking to write an article about the overview of office 365 archive mailbox for a long time and it was going to happen today.

 Security and Compliance Center

-Of course, we have another option to enable archive in Microsoft 365 which is security and compliance center.
-Similar to the Exchange Admin Center, no sync is required.
+We have another option to enable the archive in Microsoft 365 which is security and compliance center.
+Similar to the Exchange Admin Center, this option does not require synchronization.

 - Go to “Microsoft 365 Admin Center“